 Parental/Guardian consent forms must be submitted before a place can be confirmed.

-UKVI guidance states that under Tier 4 (General), students must be 16 or over.
-Accordingly, the University cannot assign a CAS for anyone under 16 and those reliant on a Tier 4 (General) visa must be aged 16 or over in order to be considered for sponsorship.
+UKVI guidance states that students on a Student visa must be 16 or over.
+Accordingly, the University cannot assign a CAS for anyone under 16 and those requiring a Student visa must be aged 16 or over in order to be considered for sponsorship.